3rd: Number of bricks in a full triangle of masonry above an opening of 102mm brickwork Stretcher bond when a load-point is intact.

 For the next generation of builder to be taught safely and correctly it is the duty of every structural engineer and tradesman to ensure the temporary support equipment they specify or use provides sufficient fitting work space without overstretching and dangerously overloading itself.

-We do not endorse the misuse of any temporary support equipment but anyone that continues to overload Strongboy’s through over extending them away from the wall to gain further fitting space we highly recommend bracing the masonry beforehand to reduce the risk of minor and major collapse.
+We do not endorse the misuse of any temporary support equipment but anyone that continues to overload Strongboy’s through over extending from the wall to gain further fitting space, we highly recommend bracing the masonry with the Brick Brace beforehand to hold all of the masonry in between props and to reduce the risk of minor and major collapse.